BoasE/BE.CQRS/README.md

 ## Key-Concepts
 ### DomainObject
 The DomainObject is the center of each application logic.
-A very basic example is the [Customer Domain Object](Samples/1_NET_Core/NetCoreConsoleSample.Domain/Customer.cs) in our first sample.
+A very basic example is the [Customer](Samples/1_NET_Core/NetCoreConsoleSample.Domain/Customer.cs) Domain Object in our first sample.

 ### DomainObjectRepository
 The DomainObjectRepository is responsible for persisting and reading the eventstreams of the domainobject.
 A very basic example is the usage of the `MongoDomainObjectRepository` which is registered first in the [CQRSBooter](Samples/1_NET_Core/NetCoreConsoleSample/CQRSBooter.cs) in our first sample.
-Its usage is show in the [Program.cs](Samples/1_NET_Core/NetCoreConsoleSample/Program.cs#L29) of the same sample.
+Its usage is shown in the [Program.cs](Samples/1_NET_Core/NetCoreConsoleSample/Program.cs#L29) of the same sample.

 ### States
 States are visitors that are iterating over stream of events to determine a desired state.